natalieagus/50005-2023/_os_labs/lab4_tinyOS_PartA.md

 ## User Programs

-`tinyOS.uasm` also contains code for three programs each of which runs in a separate user-mode process.
+`tinyOS.uasm` also contains code for three programs.
+Each program runs in a separate user-mode process.

 ### Process 0